-In fact, Reel Paper offers a box of 24 rolls of sustainable, bamboo toilet paper for less than $33!
+In fact, Reel Paper offers a box of 24 rolls of sustainable, bamboo toilet tissue paper for less than $33!

 Is Bamboo Toilet Paper for You?

-Anyone thinking about switching to a more eco-friendly lifestyle should consider swapping out their traditional (or recycled) toilet paper for bamboo toilet paper.
-Overall, bamboo toilet paper is soft and strong yet breaks down well after use – so well so, in fact, that you should never again have to deal with clogged pipes or septic tanks.
+Anyone thinking about switching to a more eco-friendly lifestyle should consider swapping out their traditional (or recycled) bathroom tissue for bamboo bathroom tissue.
+Overall, bamboo toilet paper is soft and strong yet breaks down well after use – so well so, in fact, that you should never again have to deal with a clogged pipe or septic system

 Furthermore, bamboo is a highly renewable material that grows rapidly without a need for excessive space or the use of fertilizers or pesticides.
 Since consistent use has such a low environmental impact, bamboo is the perfect material to use for a high-volume staple like toilet paper.

 Bamboo toilet paper is kind to our planet, our wallets, and our bottoms, but it’s not necessarily for everyone.
 By doing your research and learning about bamboo and bamboo toilet paper, you have the power to choose the right paper for your lifestyle and make the best decision for yourself and your family.

 Interested in learning more about bamboo toilet paper?
 Sign up for our newsletter!